-Newest Technologies Becoming Weapons in Fight for Land Rights
+Newest technologies becoming weapons in fight for land rights

-A prototype of France's naval aerial drone, VSR 700, is displayed at Airbus Heliciopters factory in Marignane, France, March 3, 2017.
-Cutting-edge technologies - from drones to data collected by taxi drivers - are becoming key weapons in the global battle to improve land rights and fight poverty, experts said Monday.
+Cutting-edge technologies - from drones to data collected by taxi drivers - are becoming key weapons in the global battle to improve land rights and fight poverty, experts said on Monday.
+Advances in earth observation, digital connectivity and computing power provide an array of information, from detailed topographical maps to transportation use, that was previously unimaginable, geospatial experts said at a World Bank Conference on Land and Poverty.

 Discussions